kefahi/fastapi/readme.md

 - Suggested code structure
   - Each Api set is served from a separate directory and can be mounted arbitrarily on the main api route
   - utils folder to contain common code like settings/db models ...etc.
+- Optimized / small footprint container image based on barebone Alpine 3.15.
+The skeleton image size containing the code + python + depdedent python modules is (fastapi-backend.tar.gz) is only 23MB.
+This also makes it an ideal option for off-line deployements (copying the image to a server that doesn't have internet access).

 ### Install / usage